scuzzydude/asimov/asimov.md

   Asimov Price Target                   \$2,520.00
   -------------------------------------------------------------------------------

 As a psychohistorian I'll note another fact about Earth's economy.
-There's about \$80 Trillion in national debt across nations, and the engineer who came up with this genius-based system has reserved 10% of the genius value for National Stakes.
+There's about \$80 trillion in national debt across nations, and the engineer who came up with this genius-based system has reserved 10% of the genius value for National Stakes.
 Could humanity eliminate this debt -- a legacy of inefficient government habits from when they were all trying to kill each other -- and start over with efficient governments and a proper value system for the fundamentals of innovation, sustenance, health and property?

 I put all the figures into my psychohistory calculator[^79] and see that 10% of asimov's value in ten years would be equivalent to \$260 trillion, enough to pay off those national debts four times over -- if they can all agree to stop debt spending, which will be much easier once they stop trying to kill each other.

 I then extend the calculation to two centuries, where all the asimov has been distributed and represents the cumulative value of mankind's genius from the beginning of civilization until the year 2222.
 At that point, there is no more asimov to distribute, but the earthlings continue with their genius, and begin to explore neighboring star systems.
 What will happen?
 The supply of money stays the same, but genius continues to add value.
 My calculations show me that what will happen is that property-based assets will deflate, as will all material-based rewards.
 Daily living is no longer a struggle, the only conflict left is genius-based competition.
 The entire economy becomes like a giant strategy game, with individuals and groups competing to add the most real value.
 People who accumulate genius wealth are rightfully respected and admired, because they hold great responsibility and are accountable for their value judgements.

 I'll fly back to Terminus in my starship and give the Board of Trustees my report.
 "Everything on Earth will be just fine.
 All they needed was a hero.
 The plan to send Olajuwon worked out just as my calculations predicted.
 Their value system is back on track.
-Earth will eliminate war within a decade, and poverty within a twenty earth-years."
+Earth will eliminate war within a decade, and poverty within twenty earth-years."

 The head trustee asks, "What about the other guy, what was his name?
 Before you left, you told us there was another chosen one, like a backup plan."